 This fixture either initializes DB if it hasn't been done yet or does nothing otherwise.
 If there is some data in DB, it stays intact.
 If your tests need empty database, use clean_db instead, which is much slower, but guarantees that there are no data left from the previous test session.

 '''

 @pytest.mark.usefixtures("non_clean_db")

 def test_example():

 assert factories.User()

 '''

-class ckan.tests.pytest_ckan.fixtures.FakeFileStorage(stream, filename)
+class ckan.tests.pytest_ckan.fixtures.FakeFileStorage(stream: IO[bytes], filename: str)